 Stocks.
 Register a company you use to just buy / hold / sell NSE shares.
 Or shares in other stock exchanges outside Kenya (Nairobi Securities Exchange).

 Make money changing money.
 Start a forex bureau service or something similar.

 Driving school.
-Help Kenyans get their driving licences in various classes.
+Help Kenyans get their driving licenses in various classes.
 Buy / rent a motorbike, car, pick up, van, lorry and hire an instructor to get started.

 Start a college offering part-time / evening / short courses.

 Web hosting reseller.
 Start a web hosting business targeting individual bloggers, freelancers, institutions and companies.
 Offer domain registration, web design & a variety of hosting plans.